mysqljs/mysql/Readme.md

 addressed to without disclosing the issue or type of issue.

-An ideal report would include a clear indication of what the security issue is and how it would be exploited, ideally with an accompaning proof of concept ("PoC") for collaborators to work again and validate potentional fixes against.
+An ideal report would include a clear indication of what the security issue is and how it would be exploited, ideally with an accompanying proof of concept ("PoC") for collaborators to work against and validate potentional fixes against.

 ## Contributing